microsoft/roman/README.md

 - Takktile fingertip sensors (NYI)

 The library is in active development and the APIs are still evolving.

 Some documentation is available in [roman/readme.md](roman/README.md).

-For more examples, take a look at teh scripts in the the "examples" directory.
+Sample scripts are available in the the "examples" directory.

 # Installation